reezingcold/MPS/README.md

 The `gs_energy` is the ground state energy and `gs` is the ground state in the form of MPS.
 ## Time evolution
 Dynamics of a quantum system is also where we are interested.
-However, it usually very difficult to solve the time evolution of the quantum system, even in the language of tensor network state.
+However, it is usually very difficult to solve the time evolution of the quantum system, even in the language of tensor network state, especially in the case of a quantum quench.

 Here, we realize two algorithms of evolving a quantum system.
 ### MPO time evolution
 The idea of this method is rather naive.
 We just do the what the following equation tells